hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

 At a high level, the blockchain is a [linked list](https://en.wikipedia.org/wiki/Linked_list) where each item in the list is _block_.
 The link to the next block in the chain is encoded using the contents of the current block and the next block using hash functions.
 It is this encoding that helps in maintaining the properties above.

 In the following we first describe what is contained in each block and then describe how these blocks are chained together.
-Along the way, we use our python-esque pseudocode to make the ideas concrete, and refer to python implementations of the same ideas for detailed self-study later on.
+Along the way, we use our python-esque pseudo-code to make the ideas concrete, and refer to python implementations of the same ideas for detailed self-study later on.

 ## Blocks